spcl/dace/doc/sdfg/ir.rst

     * **Map scopes** (trapezoids) representing parametric parallel sections (replicating all the nodes inside them N x N times)

-Dataflow is captured in the memlets, which can go from access nodes and tasklets to each other, moving through map scopes.
+Dataflow is captured in the memlets, which connect access nodes and tasklets and pass through scopes (such as maps).
 As you can see in the example, a memlet can split after going into a map, as the parallel region forms a scope.

 The state machine shown in the example is a for-loop (``for _ in range(5)``).
 The init state is where execution starts, the guard state controls the loop, and at the end the result is copied to the special ``__return`` data container, which